istd50043-2023-spring/lecture_notes/l1_intro.md

 # 50.043 Introduction to Database System

+## Learning Outcomes

+By the end of this unit, you should be able to

+1. List the problems handled by database management systems.
+2. Describe the techniques used in database system to solve these problems.

 ## What is a database?
 Generally speaking, a database is an organized collection of data.